xrcyz/Knowledge-Base/README.md

 ![Gradient descent to logical AND](/images/gradientDescent.gif)

 Project idea: tally up the cumulative changes to the weights.
 If a weight gets pulled in two directions at once, should it cancel out?
+(Edit: this is called "batching").

 ***Conditional XOR***